elijahmont3x/shipyard-action/README.md

 - **Master proxy**: Route to multiple apps via subdomains or paths
 - **Security scanning**: Scan container images for vulnerabilities
 - **User-friendly configuration**: Simple YAML configuration file
+- **External verification**: Validates that applications are accessible from the internet

 ## Usage